Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Proposed Method

 \subsection{Correlation-based Spatial Loss for HS Images}

 In our proposal, we keep the two-component loss formulation (\ref{eq:loss}) previously adopted \cite{Ciotola2023} in unsupervised pansharpening and use the same spectral component of \cite{Guarino2023}, based on the $\ell_1$-norm (\ref{eq:LL}), which shows good convergence properties and outperforms other norms, such as $\ell_2$ or ERGAS, in terms of perceptual quality.
 In any case, the exact form of the spectral loss is not really critical as it is always obtained by comparing the pansharpened product $\wh{\H}$ with a clear reference, the interpolated HS image $\wt{\H}$ or (after decimation) the low-resolution HS itself.
 We focus instead on the spatial loss term, which is more elusive as it is intimately related to the problem of assessing spatial quality without a reference.
 In R-PNN we used the correlation-based loss (\ref{eq:LS}) originally proposed in \cite{Ciotola2022} for MS pansharpening.
 The idea is to push the pansharpened band to have a high local correlation with the PAN, so as to exhibit the same spatial layout.
-The correlation coefficient measures how well one image can be linearly predicted from another.
-A coefficient of $|\rho| = 1$ indicates perfect predictability, while $\rho = 0$ indicates no correlation.
-Ideally, pansharpened bands should closely match the spatial structure of the PAN image, resulting in high correlation.
-However, to preserve spectral information, this correlation cannot be unitary.
-In fact, it is expected to vary spatially and among different bands, depending on the scene's characteristics.
-For this reason, to prevent the injection of alien details from the PAN into the spectral band, the correlation itself is capped by its estimate, $\rho^{\rm max}(s)$, computed on reduced resolution data.
+Indeed, the correlation coefficient measures how well one image can be linearly predicted from another.
+Since pansharpened bands and PAN share the same spatial structure, they can be expected to be strongly correlated.
+On the other hand, each band has unique spectral properties that must be carefully preserved.
+Therefore, to prevent the injection of alien details from the PAN into the spectral band, the correlation itself, $\rho$, is capped by its estimate, $\rho^{\rm max}(s)$, computed on reduced resolution data.